obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-pair-removal/index.md

 The device does not weigh much, and only draws on the battery in brief burts at idle RPMs.
-It is however a tangle of tubes and wires that I found myself having to fight with during the disassembly process, and which I was not interested in replacing during reassembly.
+It is however a tangle of tubes and wires that I found myself having to fight with during the disassembly process, and which I was not interested in replacing
+[during reassembly][kickstart].
 There is no discernable performance increase.
 The engine does look less cluttered, from a visual appeal perspective.

+[kickstart]: /projects/motorcycle/tu250x-kickstart

 ## Patching Things Up